-Viticulturist Michael Lane and winemaker Peter Fraser have worked hand in glove at McLaren Vale’s Yangarra Estate for 20 years, steering the wines to ever-greater heights through a program that puts vineyard front and centre.
+Viticulturist Michael Lane and winemaker Peter Fraser have worked hand in glove at McLaren Vale’s Yangarra Estate for over 20 years, steering the wines to ever-greater heights through a program that puts vineyard front and centre.
 Fraser is one of this country’s most skilled makers – no argument – but the long-term quality goals the pair had for the estate were always built on reinvigorating their soil and returning a natural harmony to the site.
 Today, Lane meticulously manages nearly 90 hectares of vines to A-grade biodynamic standards, working across a suite of Southern Rhône varieties, with grenache taking the lead.
+Yangarra also supplies grapes to a who’s who of McLaren Vale’s finest makers.

 New vines are also planted on a 300° north-west angle to generally maximise sunlight on the fruit zone but provide shade during the hottest parts of the day, a simple enough solution that is one part of a strategy to manage increasingly hot seasons.

-The property actually extends over almost double the area under vine, with 170 hectares of land, which Lane has been managing organically and biodynamically since 2008, with A-grade certification granted in 2012 (ACO).
-Yangarra have also been certified with Sustainable Wine Growing Australia since 2013.
+The property extends over almost double the area under vine, with 170 hectares of land, which Lane has been managing organically and biodynamically since 2008, with A-grade certification granted in 2012 (ACO).
+Yangarra have also been certified with Sustainable Winegrowing Australia (SWA) since 2013 (then SAW, a McLaren Vale initiative that was adapted and adopted nationally).

 “Biodynamics is a tool that we use,” says Lane.
 “Certification allows us to build trust with our customers.
-We take a very practical approach to our farming based on technical know-how, ideas from permaculture and biological farming that bring together a system that we believe produces the best out of our site.
-We continue to learn, evolve and fine-tune these practices every year.”
+We take a very practical approach to our farming based on technical know-how, ideas from permaculture and biological farming that we believe produces the best out of our site.
+Our philosophy is to encourage biological diversity within the soil, which promotes symbiotic pathways to facilitate the uptake by our vines of the soil’s native minerals.
+We believe this results in wines that best showcase their unique sense of place.”

 Lane maintains a permanent interrow grass sward to control weeds, with those grasses and any under-vine weed growth partly managed by rotational winter grazing of sheep.
 Beehives are employed to aid with flowering both of vines and to encourage biodiversity, and a significant onsite program sees 1,000 cubic metres of compost and organic matter – including grape marc – applied to the vineyard each year.

-Lane is also focused on working on restoring waterways and native populations to return some natural harmony to the site.
+Lane is also focused on working on restoring waterways and native populations to return some natural harmony to the site, including propagating native Christmas bush and tea tree along with other indigenous species for future plantings.
 “Being a biodynamic producer, sustainability is the cornerstone to the way we farm,” he says, “but we continue to work towards improving and enhancing the biodiversity, including flora and fauna… and further develop our existing natural corridors and water courses.
 This will work to improve our already growing biodiversity, attracting beneficial insects and animals.”

 As Yangarra is an old vineyard, Lane is engaged in updating infrastructure elements, including the removal of treated pine posts to be replaced with metal ones.
 New vines are also planted on a 300° north-west angle to generally maximise sunlight on the fruit zone but provide shade during the hottest parts of the day, a simple enough solution that is one part of a strategy to manage increasingly hot seasons.